ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“The trueness of a variant calling pipeline was assessed by comparing called variants against a gold-standard dataset, such as the Genome in a Bottle reference set, to identify and correct systematic biases in the analysis.”*

+   **Ontological references:**

 .. dropdown:: User

    Individuals or organizations that use a product, service, or system (ISO 15189 / ISO 17025).
 Users can include patients, clinicians, researchers, or other stakeholders relying on laboratory outputs.

    **Example usage:**
-   Users of the laboratory include clinicians requesting RNA-seq analysis for patient cancer samples.
+   *“Users of the laboratory include clinicians requesting RNA-seq analysis for patient cancer samples.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip